sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 ##### Upgrading and Evolving the weapon

-Running through a prebuilt system'On Button Pressed' will only be functional on the current weapon.
+Running through a prebuilt system 'On Button Pressed' will only be functional on the current weapon.
 Taking the current dictionary values then changing the values for the upgrade and its current level and deducting circuits.
 The reason that not all these upgrades were in the same script was for useability for the player.
 Evolutions run similarly but instead, check the upgrade level and if applicable then evolve the weapon.
 This could have been implemented instead by using a variety of variables and changing the current weapon to the variable though this improves readability it would require many more lines of code for the same effect.
 These evolutions and powerups branch throughout the different upgrades and give different weapons letting the player fight against the mobs in different ways from closer to further to more risky.

-#### **Code switching through shop items**
+#### **Code-switching through shop items**

 ```
 func switchItem(select):   #setting the text and animation for the shop item via for loops and elifs